darko-14/Sudoku/README.md

 - global variable is_game_on = True                                                                     # DONE

 - make the board as a dictionary                                                                         # DONE

-- while global variable is True:                                                                        # DONE generate random numbers from 1-9 and put them in random positions(~25)                                ? and display as a initial board                                                                        ?
+- while global variable is True:                                                                        # DONE generate random numbers from 1-9 and put them in random positions(~25)                                # DONE and display as a initial board                                                                        # DONE
   - display the board function                                                                          # DONE

 - input number on the board and specific position:                                                      # DONE